verbb/formie/docs/guides/fields/write-your-own-parsing-logic-for-the-calculations-field.md

 The user can still enter values above 20 in the Number field; only the calculation respects the cap.

-## Advanced: modify the formula or inject functions
+## Advanced: Modify the Formula or Inject Functions

 You can replace the formula string or add custom variable objects (including functions) before evaluation: